All Episodes

 I was pretty sure I was at 18, and I told her as much.

-Then I called Harold, who brilliantly responded, Wait, you're 18.
+Then I called Harold, who brilliantly responded, wait, you're 18.

-You're you're you're not 18, are you?
+You're not 18, are you?

-If you didn't notice that I legally drank adult beverages with you on multiple occasions, you deserve to be caught dating an 18-year-old.
+I remember thinking, you idiot, if you didn't notice that I legally drank adult beverages with you on multiple occasions, you deserve to be caught dating an 18-year-old.

-A lot of screaming over the uh ad uh that turns out that Harold Ford has dated a white woman.
+It turns out that Harold Ford has dated a white woman.

-Once again, uh no problem here.
+Once again, no problem here.

 Go for it.